 Prioritize past tense

-3 forms of the verb prioritize English verb prioritize [praɪ'ɔrɪtaɪz].
+3 forms of the verb prioritize The English verb 'prioritize' is pronounced as [praɪ'ɔrɪtaɪz].

 3 forms of verb prioritize: Infinitive (prioritize), Past Simple - (prioritized), Past Participle - (prioritized).